-Sometimes when you’re flying your dog, you’re required to use a pet transport company, usually on certain routes or with certain airlines, such as most flights to and from Australia.
-However, if it’s up to your decision, should you use a pet transport company?
+Sometimes when you’re flying with a dog, you’re required to use a pet transport company, usually on certain routes or with certain airlines, such as most flights to and from Australia.
+However, if it’s up to your decision, should you use a pet shipping company?

-When flying my dog Schnitzel, there have been times that we’ve both used an animal transport company and other times that we’ve done it ourselves.
+When flying my dog Schnitzel, there have been times that we’ve both used an pet transportation company and other times that we’ve done it ourselves.
 Here are the points you should consider to make you own decision, whether or not to use a pet transport company.

 1. Help with Logistics

 There are times when it’s logistically easier, or even necessary, to use a pet shipping company to fly your pet.
 For instance, if you’re moving country and have already sold your car, is it possible for you to still transport your dog to the airport, or perhaps a freight terminal?
 (Freight facilities are usually nowhere near public transport options!)